1895–96 Dumbarton F.C. season: March

 The first weekend in March was a quiet one for competitive matches as international trials were being held, however the bad news for Dumbarton was that Miller had decided to move to Small Heath.
 With Docherty trialling with Celtic the Sons defence was in poor shape losing such talent.

 On 14 March it was the final of the Dumbartonshire Cup.
-Dumbarton were attempting to retain the cup for the eighth successive year, but while the Sons season had been a poor one, Renton’s had been successful – not only riding high in the Second Division but also semi finalists in the Scottish Cup.
+Dumbarton were attempting to retain the cup for the eighth successive year, but while the Sons season had been a poor one, Renton's had been successful – not only riding high in the Second Division but also semi finalists in the Scottish Cup.
 Once only second in importance to the national competition, the county cup had lost much of its appeal, nonetheless a crowd of 4,000 turned up to witness the contest.
-Renton were at full strength while Dumbarton were missing a few first teamers – and while the Sons kept things level until half time, Renton piled on the pressure in the second half and won comfortably by 3-0.
+Renton were at full strength while Dumbarton were missing a few first teamers – and while the Sons kept things level until half time, Renton piled on the pressure in the second half and won comfortably by 3–0.

 After a free week, Dumbarton took on St Mirren at Paisley on 28 March in a friendly fixture.
-The Sons had won both the league fixtures against the Buddies but in a ‘wretched’ display Dumbarton were overwhelmed by an average St Mirren side 7-1.
+The Sons had won both the league fixtures against the Buddies but in a ‘wretched’ display Dumbarton were overwhelmed by an average St Mirren side 7–1.

 April

 A friendly against Linthouse was planned for 4 April, but it was decided to cancel in view of the Scotland v England international on the same day.

-The following week Dumbarton travelled to play a friendly against local team Helesburgh and in a high scoring game came out on top 4-3.
+The following week Dumbarton travelled to play a friendly against local team Helesburgh and in a high scoring game came out on top 4–3.

-On 20 April it was on the road again to play Linthouse and once more it was a successful trip as a 2-0 victory was recorded.
+On 20 April it was on the road again to play Linthouse and once more it was a successful trip as a 2–0 victory was recorded.

-Dumbarton’s final game of the season was played a week later against Renton at Boghead – a chance for revenge for the county cup defeat.
-However it was the visitors who came away best with a 2-1 win.
+Dumbarton's final game of the season was played a week later against Renton at Boghead – a chance for revenge for the county cup defeat.
+However it was the visitors who came away best with a 2–1 win.

 May

 On 26 May the Scottish League met to decide on promotion and relegation issues between the bottom three clubs of the First Division and the top three clubs of the Second Division.
-Dumbarton’s case for remaining in the top flight was poor this being the second successive season that they were up for election – and so relegation it was, with Abercorn replacing the Sons.
+Dumbarton's case for remaining in the top flight was poor this being the second successive season that they were up for election – and so relegation it was, with Abercorn replacing the Sons.
 Full election results as follows:

 The relegation had repercussions as Alex Lawrence had to give up the presidency of the Scottish League due to the fact that the chair had to be held by a representative of a First Division club.

 June

-Better news was had at the SFA meeting on 2 June when Dumbarton were selected as one of the 12 clubs exempted from qualifying for the Scottish Cup next season.
+Better news came at the SFA meeting on 2 June when Dumbarton were selected as one of the 12 clubs exempted from qualifying for the Scottish Cup next season.